AarZoooo/Notes/Python.md

 ### 2. Newton-Raphson Method
 An iterative numerical technique for finding roots of a differentiable function.
 The method uses linear approximation to iteratively refine the estimate of the root until convergence is achieved.

-- The Newton-Raphson method uses the derivative of the function to iteratively update the current estimate of the root.
+- It starts with an initial guess for the root and then computes the slope of the tangent line to the function at that point.
-- It typically converges faster than the bisection method by calculating tangent at a certain point on the curve, and moving on to intersection of the tangent and x-axis.
+- The method then finds the point where this tangent line intersects the x-axis, which provides a new, hopefully more accurate, estimate of the root.
-- However, the method may fail to converge, or may converge to a local minimum if the initial guess is far from the true root or if the function has complex behavior near the root.
+- By iteratively updating the estimate using this process, the method converges towards the root.

 **Process:**
 1. **Initialization:** Start with an initial guess `x₀` for the root.